will-io/swe432-servlet/README.md

 Optional: You can use GitHub student package by creating an account here:https://www.heroku.com/github-students.

+# Create a Git repo and and link it to Heroku app

 ## Getting this repo

 If you have not install Git before, you can get it here: https://git-scm.com/downloads